FAQ

 What is a hostel?

 A backpackers’ hostel is a form of short-term accommodation for tourists and travellers.
-Some of our accommodations and all of our facilities are shared – which helps keep our prices low, and creates a welcoming, home-like feeling.
+They are very common in Europe and Asia, though less so here in Canada.
 Hostels are quite different to a regular hotel or bed and breakfast, and each hostel is unique.
+We offer dormitories, which are shared rooms for several people, as well as private rooms.

 What does it cost to stay at the hostel?